 The best part is that you can communicate with your internal teammates as well as your external partners, like manufacturers or buyers.
 Whether they are fully onboarded to Surefront or not, you can invite your 3rd-party collaborators to view showcases, product detail pages, quotes, or purchase orders.
 With a real-time, live chat on the same page, you have everything you need to conduct your business in a single collaborative space.
 Additionally, Surefront has a Sticky Notes function that allows you to place individual notes on specific data points, as if you were sticking a real-life note on a collaborative whiteboard.

-Surefront integrates all the functionality of a Product Lifecycle Management (PLM) system and a PIM system for the most complete product data environment.
-Learn more about PLM software in our blog.
+Surefront integrates all the functionality of a Product Lifecycle Management (PLM) system, Customer Relationship Management (CRM) system, and a PIM system for the most complete product data environment.
+Learn more our retail software in our blog.

 - Object-Oriented Communication - With Surefront’s in-platform communication comes a higher degree of sophistication for your product information.
 The communications that become a key part of your product data are attached to the specific collaboration objects for which they occurred.
 This includes: products, requests for quotes (RFQs), quotes, purchase orders, and workflows.